jnthnhrrr/swissDouble/SPECIFICATIONS.md

 2. No two players are partnered more than once in a tournament.
 3. The partnering is independent from the points or Buchholz ranking players have, with one exception:
+4. In each round, free games are assigned to players when the number of participants is not divisible by 4.
+The assignment follows a fair distribution
+   rule: no player receives a second free game until all players have received at least one free game.

+## Free Game Assignment

+When the number of participants is not divisible by 4, in each round, some players receive a point without playing a match.

+The program supports two options for assigning these "free games", which can be selected before the tournament starts:

-4. In each round, the players who have the lowest rank and have not yet had a free game, will be assigned a free game.
++ Bottom-Ranking: among eligible players (those who have not yet had a free game), selects the lowest-ranked players first, based on their current ranking.

++ Random: among eligible players (those with the minimum number of free games so far), randomly selects players.

 # Setting